nik-sirotinin/qureight-coding-challenge/README.md

 - Use a UI library of your choice
 - Task should be completed in 2 hours or less
 - Use this repository as a template for your app

+# Solution

+I'm used to working with "monorepo" type projects, which works nicely when you need to add any extra services, infra code or config and any project-wide stuff can go at the top level.

+For the mock API:

+- [ ] Tiny Python server running FastAPI (I've never used FastAPI before, but I hear it's fast to write as well as to run 😉)
+- [ ] Respond with a random result after a 60sec timeout
+- [ ] Add a little extra data (it's a classifier so a percentage measure of confidence feels appropriate)

+For the client:

+- [ ] Scaffold a React app with Vite (seemed to be faster than `create-react-app` last time I checked)
+- [ ] Add Bulma for styling (doesn't have the build overhead of Tailwind for little projects like this)
+- [ ] React component for the file input which has:
+  - [ ] A little validation so it accepts one JPEG at a time
+  - [ ] Props and state to restrict "frustrated" clicks while we wait for the API
+- [ ] React component to display the output from the API
+  - A minimal "yes/no", appropriately styled
+  - Supplementary info

+For putting it together:

+- [ ] `Dockerfile`s in the API and client directories
+- [ ] `docker-compose.yml` for running the whole thing with one command